 Since early 2020, DLA has supported the Nation's efforts to fight COVID-19, its most-sustained non-military mission in 60 years.
-Through the Federal Emergency Management Agency (FEMA), Department of Health and Human Services (HHS), and military hospitals, the Agency provided personal protective equipment (PPE), ventilators, food, construction material, and repair parts.
+Through the Federal Emergency Management Agency (FEMA), Department of Health and Human Services (HHS), U.S Army Corps of Engineers (USACE), and military hospitals, the Agency provided personal protective equipment (PPE), ventilators, food, construction material, and repair parts.
 Among those DLA helped were inhabitants of hard-hit cities, residents of assisted-living facilities, and school children.
 In addition to supplying mass quantities of scarce goods at low prices, the Agency developed domestically sourced face masks, used additive manufacturing to produce face shields, and tracked PPE data for the entire Federal government.
 Starting in December 2020, it began distributing vaccines to the military's overseas locations.

-As DLA commemorates its 60th anniversary on October 1, 2021, it continues to provide logistics, acquisition, and technical services to DoD and other customers.
-As it has for sixty years, the Agency adds effectiveness and efficiency to governmental logistics.
+DLA continues to provide logistics, acquisition, and technical services to DoD and other customers and adds effectiveness and efficiency to governmental logistics.
 Forged in history, it remains focused on supporting Warfighters and the Nation they serve.